Mount Cammerer: Geology

 Mt.
-Cammerer is composed of Thunderhead sandstone, a type of rock common throughout the Great Smokies.
-Thunderhead sandstone, part of the Ocoee Supergroup, was formed from precambrian ocean sediments approximately one billion years ago.
+Cammerer is composed of Thunderhead sandstone, a type of rock common throughout the Smokies.
+Thunderhead sandstone, part of the Ocoee Supergroup, was formed from Precambrian ocean sediments approximately one billion years ago.
 The Greenbrier Fault, which crosses the mountain's northern and eastern slopes, thrust the Thunderhead sandstone over the Rich Butt sandstone during the Paleozoic era.
-Approximately 200 million years, the North American and African plates collided in the Appalachian orogeny, thrusting the rock upward.

-One of Cammerer's key characteristics is the outcropping of contorted quartzite rock at the summit.
+Approximately 200 million years ago, the North American and African plates collided in the Appalachian orogeny, thrusting the rock upward.
+One of Cammerer's key characteristics is the outcropping of contorted quartzite at the summit.

 History

-Mount Cammerer was named for Arno B. Cammerer, Director of the National Park Service (1933–1940) and an instrumental figure in establishing a national park in the Great Smoky Mountains.
-Before its renaming, Mt.
-Cammerer was known as "White Rock," referring to the bright white rocks that burst through the treeline at the summit.
+Mount Cammerer was named for Arno B. Cammerer, director of the National Park Service (1933–1940) and an instrumental figure in establishing the Great Smoky Mountains National Park.
+Mt.
+Cammerer was previously known as "White Rock," referring to the quartzite outcrops at the summit.
 On some North Carolina maps, Mt.
 Cammerer is called "Sharptop".
-At least one story tells of a lightning blast that cut a hole in the summit, leaving a pool of water that attracted ravens.
+At least one story tells of a lightning strike that cut a hole in a rock at the summit, leaving a pool of water that attracted ravens.

 Throughout the late-19th century and early 20th-century, moonshining was rampant in the area around Mt.
 Cammerer, as what was then a virgin wilderness provided the perfect cover for the illegal stills.
 Most residents in the area, however, were law-abiding mountain farmers, as described in local resident Mary Bell Smith's In the Shadow of the White Rock.
 Ella Costner, designated by the state of Tennessee as the "poet laureate of the Smokies," was born in the area of what is today the Cosby Campground, at the base of Mt.
 Cammerer.

-In 1934, the Civilian Conservation Corps built a camp at the base of the mountain, and constructed most of the trails and overlooks in the area.
+In 1934, the Civilian Conservation Corps (CCC) built a camp at the base of the mountain and constructed most of the trails and overlooks in the area.
 The lookout at the summit of Mt.
 Cammerer was built by the CCC in 1937, using nearby rock and timber (other materials had to be hauled up the mountain).
 The tower was manned by a fire ranger until the 1960s, after which it fell into disrepair before being restored in 1996.